Audacity 3.2.0

 92{ return mOffset; }

-Referenced by EnvelopeEditor::DrawPoints(), EnvelopeEditor::HandleMouseButtonDown(), EnvelopeEditor::MoveDragPoint(), and GetInfoCommand::SendEnvelopes().
+Referenced by EnvelopeEditor::DrawPoints(), EnvelopeEditor::HandleMouseButtonDown(), and EnvelopeEditor::MoveDragPoint().

 Here is the caller graph for this function: